 How to Complete Your Diabetes Educator Certification

-To become a CDE, you must meet the eligibility requirements established by the National Certification Board for Diabetes Educators (NCBDE) and pass the Certification Examination for Diabetes Educators.
+To become a CDCES, you must meet the eligibility requirements established by the National Certification Board for Diabetes Educators (CBDCE) and pass the Certification Examination for Diabetes Educators.
 To be eligible for the exam, fulfill the following requirements:

 - The professional practice experience requirement calls for at least two years of professional experience, plus 1,000 hours of diabetes education over the previous four years

-- Complete at least 15 hours of continuing education from a provider recognized by the NCBDE within two years of applying for the exam
+- Complete at least 15 hours of continuing education from a provider recognized by the CBDCE within two years of applying for the exam

 The exam itself consists of 200 multiple choice questions answered over four hours.
 If you pass the test, you’ll be awarded your certification.